nospig/WeatherStation/README.md

 ## MQTT

 The station can publish sensor readings to a MQTT broker.
 Enter broker details on the MQTT settings page through the webserver.
 It will subscribe to the display topic, send 'on' and 'off' to control the display.
-Use packages such Node-Red, Influxdb and Grafana to graph local conditions.
+Use packages such as Home Assistant, Node-Red, Influxdb and Grafana to graph local conditions.

 ## OctoPrint Monitor